chrissy-dev/eleventy-web-starter/README.md

 - SCSS compiling with Gulp
 - PurgeCSS to remove unused CSS (Set up for TailwindCSS by default)
 - Babel is transpile ES6 to ES5.
+- A good handful of SEO meta tags set up